web-expert/CodeIgniter/README.md

 This includes the lisitng of all the users registered from from.

 ## SQL File
 Attached the database file as well.
+(File name : code_regdb.sql) Also, Change the database settings inside the database file : application/config/ - database.php

 ## Upload Folder Path :
 root/assets/uploads